scolecite/mica-gd355/lectures/w2-illust-to-p5.md

   1. Paste the SVG code in the text box.
   1. Click convert.
   1. Copy the generated code.
-  1. This is a html5 canvas code, which is different from p5.js JavaScript code.
+  1. This is a html5 canvas code, which is different from p5.js code.
   1. replace any `moveTo()` or `lineTo()` with `vertex()`.
   1. replace any `bezierCurveTo()` with `bezierVertex()`.
   1. round the numbers to integers.